AdobeDocs/dynamic-media-classic.en/help/using/sharpening-image.md

 Image sharpening increases the contrast of pixels to create the effect of accentuating edges.
 Humans perceive this enhanced edge contrast as sharpness.
 Although it is easy to enhance an image by running sharpening filters on an image, it is also easy to over-sharpen an image.

-Over sharpening an image creates a halo effect, or banding of the edge’s lines.
+Over-sharpening an image creates a halo effect, or banding of the edge's lines.

 There are best practices that you can follow to optimize the sharpening of your images in Adobe Dynamic Media Classic and on Dynamic Media Image Server.